 1) Following the past few weeks heavy and above-average rain, many localized areas in Central America have been oversaturated, which have caused flooding and landslides.
-Widespread, heavy downpours are forecast over the Pacific-facing regions during the next week, elevating the risks for flooding and landslides over many local areas in the region.
+Widespread, heavy downpours are forecast over many central and Pacific-facing regions during the next week, elevating the risks for flooding and landslides over many local areas in the region.